lewis-prescott-cruk/cypress-interview-exercise/Python/README.md

 > We're going to solve a problem together; we would like a bit of Python to detect palindromic strings, ones that read the same forwards as backwards.
-If we have time, we'll write a method to find the longest palindrome substring."
+If we have time, we'll carry on and write a method to find the length of the longest palindrome substring.
+We've got a little skeleton with some tests; let's have a look."

 * show the source code; `examples/__init__.py`
-* run the tests
+* run the tests: `make`

-  * inline doctests: `python3 exercise/__init__.py`
-  * tests in the tests/ directory: `python3 -m unittest discover -s tests/`
-* hand over the keyboard: "GO!"
+* Hand over the keyboard: "GO!"

 ### The exercise